O.J. Simpson, legendary football player and actor brought down by his murder trial, dies at 76

 Simpson earned fame, fortune and adulation through football and show business, but his legacy was forever changed by the June 1994 knife slayings of his ex-wife, Nicole Brown Simpson, and her friend Ronald Goldman in Los Angeles.
 He was later found liable for the deaths in a separate civil case, and then served nine years in prison on unrelated charges.

+Goldman’s father, Fred, and his sister, Kim, released a statement acknowledging that “the hope for true accountability has ended.”

+“The news of Ron’s killer passing away is a mixed bag of complicated emotions and reminds us that the journey through grief is not linear,” they wrote.

-Live TV coverage of his arrest after a famous slow-speed chase marked a stunning fall from grace.
+Live TV coverage of Simpson’s arrest after a famous slow-speed chase marked a stunning fall from grace.

 He had seemed to transcend racial barriers as the star Trojans tailback for college football’s powerful University of Southern California in the late 1960s, as a rental-car ad pitchman rushing through airports in the late 1970s, and as the husband of a blond and blue-eyed high school homecoming queen in the 1980s.